scipy-conference/scipy_proceedings/papers/stuart_mumford/sunpy_mumford.rst

 .. * IDL / SSW
 .. * Data processing / analysis

+Need to add a list of dependencies.

 SunPy Data Types
 ----------------

-SunPy's core is based around defining interoperable data types that cover the wide range of observational data avalible.
-These cover muti-dimesional data and provide basic manipulation and visualisation routines while having a consistent API.
+SunPy's core is based around defining interoperable data types that cover the wide range of observational data available.
+These cover multi-dimesional data and provide basic manipulation and visualisation routines while having a consistent API.
 There are three core data types: Lightcurve, Map and Spectrum / Spectrogram.

 Lightcurve is a 1D data type for analysis of lightcurves or more generally flux over time data products.